rahuln2025/HPC_course/PVL_2023/README.md

 ![Simulation GIF](assets/sir_simulation_500_1000.gif)

 1000x1000 grid starting with 5 random cells being infected and how the infection spreads over 1000 steps.
+Yellow: recovered (2), green: infected (1), purple: susceptible (0).

 ### Scaling

-Ref. sequential time for 4000x4000 grid with 1000 steps: 708.891 ms
+Ref. sequential time for 4000x4000 grid with 1000 steps: 708.891 s.

 #### Strong scaling
 The problem size: 4000x4000 grid with 1000 steps.
 MPI Only and hybrid.
 For hybrid ```OMP_NUM_THREADS=8``` for the same cases as that of MPI Only.